funkstille/diasend2nightscout-bridge/README.md

 # diasend2nightscout-bridge

 What (was) the plan here?</br>
-Copied the code of dexcom2nightscout bridge change it / enhance it to receive data from diasend
+Copied the code of dexcom2nightscout bridge change it / enhance it to receive data from diasend.
 </br></br>
 Why?</br>
 Because CamAPS FX (https://camdiab.com/) has only the ability to send data to diasend but I would like to use Nightscout.